Paru369/SpaceCream/README.md

 # Space CREAM

-Página web criada em HTML, CSS com layout responsivo para mobile, tablets e desktop.

-Layout proposto a partir de um design FIGMA
+Webpage created in HTML, CSS and resposive layout for cellphones and tablets.